 - The data you put together in this tutorial is just a starting point for your annual compensation review.
 Ultimately, you’ll need to balance the data with management conversations and budgets as well.

 Remember, this post is part of our Spreadsheet Quick Wins for Managers, where we uncover nifty tips in Google Sheets and Microsoft Excel.
 If you found this post helpful, don’t miss this one on Excel Power Query and 5 business intelligence hacks you can try, this handy tutorial on building an automated employee cell phone data usage analysis, or this how-to on automating emails from Excel (which is especially useful when sending bonus emails!)

-Don’t forget about BeeBole Timesheet; not only is it a place for employees to safely track the hours worked and time spent on projects, but it’s also a powerful tool for project planning and accurate budgeting.
+Don’t forget about Beebole!
+It’s a place for employees to safely track hours worked and time spent on projects, as well as a powerful tool for project planning and accurate budgeting.
 By combining data like specific project estimations and employee salaries, you’ll be well on your way to unlocking invaluable business intelligence.
 What’s more, Beebole offers free integrations for Google Sheets and Microsoft Excel, so you can easily link all of your time data with spreadsheets in real time.